AsyncAlgoTrading/aat/README.md

 - `backtest` - offline trading against historical OHLCV data

 To test our strategy in any mode, we will need to setup exchange keys to get historical data, stream market data, and make new orders.

+### Synthetic Exchange
+We provide a sythetic exchange for testing

+TODO more docs

 ### API Keys
 You should creat API keys for exchanges you wish to trade on.
 For this example, we will assume a Coinbase Pro account with trading enabled.
 I usually put my keys in a set of shell scripts that are gitignored, so I don't post anything by accident.
 My scripts look something like: